50th Anniversary Event

 • University of Manitoba logo with additional wording, Indigenous Studies, 50th anniversary.

-• We warmly invite you to join us in celebrating this momentous occasion on October 15, 2025.
+• Thank you for joining us to celebrate this momentous occasion on October 15, 2025.

-This is a moment to honour the past and reconnect with those who have shaped the department over the last five decades.
-We are especially welcoming back members of the first Indian, Métis and Eskimo Student Association (IMESA) established in 1971, BA, MA and PhD alumni of the program, and long-time supporters of the department’s growth.
+This was a moment to honour the past and reconnect with those who have shaped the department over the last five decades.
+We welcomed back members of the first Indian, Métis and Eskimo Student Association (IMESA) established in 1971, BA, MA and PhD alumni of the program, and long-time supporters of the department’s growth.

-Join us on campus on October 15 for an afternoon of connection, reflection, celebration, and a hopeful look toward the future followed by celebratory treats.
-We look forward to seeing familiar faces and hearing your thoughts on where the department has been and where it is headed.
+On October 15, we came together for an afternoon of connection, reflection, celebration, and a hopeful look toward the future.
+We enjoyed seeing familiar faces and hearing your thoughts on where the department has been and where it is headed.

 Agenda